 Be sure to pick all of your ripe tomatoes.
 This may sound silly, but happy plants produce quickly, and it’s easy to miss a few tomatoes.
-Those that rot on the vine or ground introduce mold and fruit flies.
+Those that rot on the vine or ground introduces mold and fruit flies.
 They also become smelly and will encourage unwanted seedlings the following year.

 Once vines have stopped producing, pull them in fall to keep your garden clean and fruitful for next year.
 Have a bountiful tomato growing season!